Gov. Wolf: Now is the Time to Support the Small Businesses We Rely on Every Day

 “Our local independent business community could not have survived without the critical funding offered through the PA Small Business Assistance Grant,” said Executive Director of the State College Downtown Improvement District Lee Anne Jeffries.
 “This support ensured our merchants were able to cover business expenses including rent and utilities while retaining valuable staff during COVID-19.
 As we emerge from the pandemic, financial government aid will remain an essential component to economic recovery.”

-Gov. Wolf’s $1.7 billion proposal also includes $500 million for direct payments to Pennsylvanians in need, $204 million for direct property tax relief, $325 million for Pennsylvania’s healthcare system, and $450 million to invest in conservation, preservation, and revitalization of Pennsylvania communities.
-If Pennsylvania doesn’t obligate the ARPA dollars by December 31, 2024, they will need returned to the federal government.
+Gov. Wolf’s $1.7 billion proposals also include $500 million for direct payments to Pennsylvanians in need, $204 million for direct property tax relief, $325 million for Pennsylvania’s healthcare system, and $450 million to invest in conservation, preservation, and revitalization of Pennsylvania communities.
+If Pennsylvania doesn’t obligate the ARPA dollars by December 31, 2024, they will need to be returned to the federal government.

+For more information about the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with our agency news on Facebook, Twitter, and LinkedIn.